Skip to content

 Living in Berryessa

-Berryessa is North San Jose's value answer for families who want to be closer to Milpitas, Fremont, and the East Bay than Willow Glen or Cambrian puts them.
-The Berryessa BART station opened in 2020 and quietly reshaped what this neighborhood means commute-wise — direct rail to downtown San Jose, Oakland, and the broader Bay Area transit network, which most South Bay buyers still aren't used to having as an option.
+Berryessa is North San Jose's value answer for buyers who want to be closer to Milpitas, Fremont, and the East Bay than Willow Glen or Cambrian puts them.
+The Berryessa BART station opened in 2020 and quietly reshaped what this neighborhood means commute-wise, direct rail to downtown San Jose, Oakland, and the broader Bay Area transit network, which most South Bay buyers still aren't used to having as an option.

 A Saturday in Berryessa